All around the Cowsic

 After 10 minutes I arrive at this view across to Princetown, the mast and the prison

-Fairly uneventful!!!
-Lydford Tor stands out by that sunny spot over there
+This hill is fairly uneventful!!!
+Lydford Tor stands out in that sunny spot over there

 Princetown again from Black Dunghill